VMP-SG/CraiyoNFT/README.md

 CraiyoNFT utilises a smart contract for the minting and reading of NFTs.
 The smart contract is written in SmartPy, and deployed on Tezos Ghostnet.

 The smart contract address is [`KT1VDhUkMxipQvg6YmKaom2rikkbTjnWLAtU`](https://better-call.dev/ghostnet/KT1VDhUkMxipQvg6YmKaom2rikkbTjnWLAtU/operations).
+To read the smart contract in SmartPy, the file can also be found at `backend/smartpy/CraiyoNFT.py`.

 ### Features